Targeting the brain’s immune cells may help prevent or treat Alzheimer’s disease

-Category: Environment Hits: 2A gene mutation linked to Alzheimer's disease alters a signaling pathway in certain immune cells of individuals with the disease, according to a new study.
+Category: Environment Hits: 4A gene mutation linked to Alzheimer's disease alters a signaling pathway in certain immune cells of individuals with the disease, according to a new study.
 The team also found that blocking the pathway -- with a drug that's currently being tested in cancer clinical trials -- protects against many features of the condition in a preclinical model.
 The results could lead to new strategies to block the development of Alzheimer's disease or slow its progression.

 Read more https://www.sciencedaily.com/releases/2021/12/211201145309.htm